Photo by National Cancer Institute on Unsplash

 The IRA gave the Health and Human Services Secretary the authority to “negotiate” the price of prescription drugs on behalf of Medicare.
 In reality, the Secretary is given the power to simply determine the price he or she deems acceptable and impose a steep tax of up to 95 percent on companies who charge more.

-Now, as the HHS begins its “search” for medicines to impose price controls on, several drug manufacturers have warned of development programs they have already had to end/programs they will likely have to end in light of the IRA:
+Now, several drug manufacturers have warned of development programs they have already had to end/programs they will likely have to end in light of the IRA:

-• Eli Lilly CEO Officer Dave Ricks said the company had already dropped a blood cancer drug from its pipeline because they “couldn’t make the math work.”
+- Eli Lilly CEO Officer Dave Ricks said the company had already dropped a blood cancer drug from its pipeline because they “couldn’t make the math work.”
 He explained that, “In light of the Inflation Reduction Act, this program no longer met our threshold for continued investment.”
+Since giving this quote, Eli Lilly has deprioritized two more drugs.

-As highlighted recently by the Wall Street Journal Editorial Board, countries with similar drug pricing schemes have already suffered the consequences of these policies, specifically in the United Kingdom.
-A few weeks ago, AbbVie and Eli Lilly announced that they are pulling out of their so-called “voluntary” agreement with the U.K. government to reduce drug spending.
+As highlighted by the Wall Street Journal Editorial Board, countries with similar drug pricing schemes have already suffered the consequences of these policies, specifically in the United Kingdom.
+In January, AbbVie and Eli Lilly announced that they are pulling out of their so-called “voluntary” agreement with the U.K. government to reduce drug spending.

 Because of punitive price controls, European countries have far less access to new drugs than patients in the U.S. do, WSJ explains: